tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 {{< colorblock text="2.
 The test" >}}

-## 2.1 The design of the experiment
+## 2.1 Experiment's design

-* It is complicated to make interesting inferences using data collected by random people on random videos; we need to control some variables.
+* It is complicated to make meaningful inferences using data collected by random people on random videos.
+We need first to be able to control some variables.
-* We use to test PornHub's recommended system with profiles under our control.
-This allows us to understand the role of all the variables involved in the process, but this is a limited strategy because it doesn't consider the real variety of profiles used by common people.
+* We tested PornHub's recommended system with profiles under our control.
+This allowed us to understand the role of all the variables involved in the process.
+However,this strategy has a considerable limitation of not being able to take into account the variety of users' profiles.
-* Therefore, we decided to create this collaborative observation: **we asked random people across the world to repeat the same sequence of actions** and measure how recommended video changes.
-[Here is the announcement we made circulate the same day](/potest/1), and it asks to contributors to install our browser extension (which records what pornhub decides will appear on your browser, and we want to find out, how much this is individualized)
+* Therefore, we decided to create the following collaborative observation: **we asked random people across the world to repeat the same sequence of actions** and then measure how recommended video changes.
+[Here is the announcement we shared the same day](/potest/1), we asked to contributors to install our browser extension (which records what Pornhub decides will appear on your browser, in order to understand how much this process is subject to personalization)

-### The steps we requested to the participants
+### We requested the following steps

 <table class="table">
   <thead>